hiibolt/KnowledgeBase/pages/SHM Lab Report.md

 			- ### 3.3.5 Cosine vs. Sine Fit
 			  Nothing changes given my equation, it only adjusts the phase of the equation - which makes sense.
 It could also have flipped the amplitude had I given slightly different data, but that did not happen for me.
 - # Discussion
-  First, I was tasked with creating a graph of each of the data sets
+  First, I was tasked with creating a graph of each of the data sets.
+I did this
 - # Conclusion
   ...